 You can’t rely on symptoms to tell whether you have HIV because symptoms are very different from person to person; most people don’t notice any symptoms at all.
 Some people experience flu-like sickness a few weeks after infection.
 The only real way to know for sure if you have HIV is a test from your doctor.

 Using condoms correctly every time you have sex can really decrease your risk of getting HIV.
-Male condoms can reduce your risk by more than 98%.
-Female condoms can also help protect you.
-If you or your partner is HIV positive or at high-risk, you can talk to your doctor about PEP or PrEP – special medications you take to reduce your risk of getting HIV.
+Condoms can reduce your risk by more than 98%.
+Internal condoms can also help protect you.
+If you or your partner is HIV positive or at high-risk, you can talk to your doctor about PrEP – a medication you take to reduce your risk of getting HIV by up to 99%.

 HIV is most commonly spread by having anal or vaginal sex with someone who has HIV without using a condom.
 Unprotected anal sex carries the biggest HIV risk, followed by unprotected vaginal sex.
 Other less common ways of spreading HIV include sharing needles during drug use or from mother to child during birth or breastfeeding.
 HIV is NOT spread by kissing, sharing drinking glasses, air, mosquitos, sweat or drinking fountains, because the virus can’t survive outside of the human body for very long.
 So no, that sketchy toilet seat can’t give you HIV.